Piratp/Portfolio/README.md

 <br>
 <br>

-# Portfolio
+## Portfolio

+## About me

 I am Piotr Sobolewski.
 I graduated from finance and accounting at the University of Economics in Poznań. <br>
 I work as a demand planner.
 I make forecasts, prepare sales plans and check stock at the warehouse.
-Additionally, I am responsible for proper inventory at the stores.
+Also, I am responsible for proper store stock and allocating goods to the stores where needed. <br>
+Currently, I am interested in changing my career path and want to start gaining experience in manual testing.
+I am about to finish testing workshop organized by DareIt.

-* Workshops: 7 days HTML/CSS martathon with GoIt, 2 hours SQL course from https://www.kursysql.pl/ <br>
+## Courses: 7 days HTML/CSS martathon with GoIt, 2 hours SQL course from https://www.kursysql.pl/ <br>
 * Useful tools: Github, Devtools, Slack, SQL <br>
 * Skills: Analitical attitiude, detail oriented, interpersonal skills <br>

 Find me on LinkedIn: https://www.linkedin.com/in/piotr-sobolewski-4143b4258/ <br>

-<b> or </b>
+<b> _or_or </b>

 <img src="https://user-images.githubusercontent.com/121132379/220452334-e3a5f01f-5fa0-4895-b509-4f33e58052c4.png" width=250 height =250> <br>